Tuition and Financial Aid

 Click here to view the list of scholarships and loans.

-If we receive the completed financial aid forms on or before March 1, we will make every effort to notify you of scholarship and loan awards before the April 1 deadline for first deposit.
+If we receive the completed financial aid forms on or before March 1, we will make every effort to notify you of scholarship and loan awards before the April 15 deadline for first deposit.
+Please note, the first tuition deposit is non-refundable.

 The School of Law makes admission decisions without regard to any request for financial aid.
 We do not, however, award loans and scholarships until after we have admitted an applicant.